THE 1963 THUNDERBIRD ITALIEN

 When I install the peak mouldings I

-on the fenders, doors and quarters first
+install the clips on the fenders, doors and quarters

-and then mark each of their locations alongside with a piece of masking tape.
+and then mark each of their locations alongside with a piece of masking

-The tape is so I know exactly where to stripe the peak moulding with the rubber mallet to seat it.
+The tape is so I know exactly where to stripe the peak moulding with

-Then I place masking tape on the underside of each edge of the peak moulding
+Then I place masking tape on the underside of each edge of the peak

 just far enough in so the take sticks and covers the edge of the bottom.